samyrhn/austin_incidents/README.md

 3. Set up your default desired project with "gcloud config set project your_project"
 4. Acquire your credentials with "gcloud application-default login".

-One of the visuals included in the notebook is a Map.
-Unfortunately, notebooks uploaded to github apparently can't handle map visuals.
+One of the visuals included in the notebook is a Map, and notebooks uploaded to github apparently can't handle map visuals.
 To visualize the heatmap, you can access the following nbviewer link: https://nbviewer.jupyter.org/github/samyrhn/austin_incidents/blob/main/austin_incidents_notebook.ipynb